House of Tarot

-House of Tarot (タロットの館, Tarot no Yakata) is a tarot divination title for the Game Gear where the player gets a tarot reading in Japanese using the Rider–Waite tarot cards.
+House of Tarot (タロットの館, Tarot no Yakata) is a tarot divination title for the Game Gear where the player gets a tarot reading in Japanese using the Rider–Waite Tarot.
 The game was published by Sega for a Japan-exclusive release.

 Summary

 Only one person can use it at a time but the computer-controlled tarot reader (appearing as a fortune teller) can provide unlimited readings for the player and their friends.
 Players can choose between three characters, two female and one male, to provide the fortune telling.

 Unlike most Japanese tarot reading simulations that use the Celtic cross, House of Tarot uses the hexagram method of reading tarot cards.